The Top 9 Free Financial Tools Every Saver Needs in 2025

 Net Worth Calculators

 Your net worth (assets minus liabilities) shows how you’re doing financially.
-These free financial tools make it easy to keep tabs on it:
+These tools make it easy to keep tabs on it:

 Google Sheets

-Key Features: Track assets and liabilities manually for net worth updates with free financial tools.
+Key Features: Track assets and liabilities manually for updates.

 • Platform: Web